Adigunolamilekannla/operation_sound_sentinel/docs/ml_system_design.md

 ## 1. Overview

-Operation Sound Sentinel is an AI-driven acoustic surveillance system that detects gunshots and vehicle sounds in protected forests.
+Operation Sound Sentinel is an AI-driven acoustic surveillance system that detects gunshots  in protected forests.
 It combines edge AI devices, cloud processing, and MLOps tools for continuous monitoring, training, and deployment.

 ## 2. Architecture Summary

-* **Edge Layer:** Microphones and Raspberry Pi devices capture and preprocess sounds.
+* **Edge Layer:**pc  Microphones  devices capture and preprocess sounds.
 Audio is converted into Mel-spectrograms and sent to Kafka.
 * **Data Layer:** Kafka streams audio to cloud storage (S3 or MinIO).
 Data versioning is handled with DVC.
-* **Model Layer:** Models are trained using PyTorch or TensorFlow.
+* **Model Layer:** Models are trained using PyTorch .
 MLflow tracks experiments and parameters.
-* **Serving Layer:** Trained models are deployed via FastAPI or TorchServe.
+* **Serving Layer:** Trained models are deployed via FlaskAPI .
 Predictions are logged for monitoring.
 * **Monitoring:** Prometheus collects metrics; Grafana visualizes dashboards.
 Alerts trigger if performance drops.

 ## 3. Core Components